piercep/thread-safe-win8-dir-file-list2/ThreadSafeFileList/ThreadSafeFileList/Readme.txt

 especially when used in Windows 7 and 8.
 These functions will error out (and return an empty array), if any of the folders/files are not accessible to the user.
-So, using Directory.GetDirectories("C:\\"), would return an empty array and an exception, depending on the user’s security
+So, using Directory.GetDirectories("C:\\"), would return an empty array and an exception, depending on the userâ€™s security

-The main problem comes from how some folders and files are ACL’d in Windows 7 and 8.
+The main problem comes from how some folders and files are ACLâ€™d in Windows 7 and 8.
-Most users (including admin), cannot parse the path of some ACL’d folders, even if they have permission.
+Most users (including admin), cannot parse the path of some ACLâ€™d folders, even if they have permission.

 My solution was to create a class which can handle the security errors and